Yaser-Amiri/async-influxdb-python/README.md

 ----
 ### What's this?
-This is a Python library to connect to [InfluxDB](https://influxdata.com/time-series-platform/influxdb/) and it's compatible with asyncio.
+This is a Python library to connect to [InfluxDB](https://influxdata.com/time-series-platform/influxdb/) and it's compatible with asyncio and Python 3.5+.
 This library is based on [InfluxDB-Python](https://github.com/influxdata/influxdb-python) and most of it's methods, result objects and ... are the same.

 ----
 ### Example